-Kona Electric: Is it fun to drive?
+Kona Electric: What was it like to drive?

 Here's one thing I didn't really expect about our Kona Electric: It's sporty if you want it to be.
 This aspect isn't apparent in normal driving (i.e., when you're driving conservatively to maximize efficiency).
 But if you mash the accelerator, the Kona zips forward and chirps its front tires because there's so much low-end power.

-How quick is it?
+How quick was it?

 Cool.
 OK, what about handling?

 Glad you asked.
-Our Kona Electric is fun to drive around turns, too.
+Our Kona Electric was fun to drive around turns, too.
 The eco-oriented tires don't offer a lot of grip, but the car feels balanced and fairly hunkered down on the road.
 The Electric does weigh about 700 pounds more than a regular Kona, but I bet if you took the sportier 18-inch wheels and tires off a regular gas-powered Kona Limited, the Electric would feel pretty sporty.

 What if you're not driving crazy-pants style?

-Well, here's what Ron Montoya, our senior consumer advice editor, has to say about driving around in the Kona Electric's Eco mode: "I decided to drive our Kona Electric in Eco mode over a weekend.
+Well, here's what Ron Montoya, our senior consumer advice editor, had to say about driving around in the Kona Electric's Eco mode: "I decided to drive our Kona Electric in Eco mode over a weekend.
 And you know what?
 It was totally fine.
 Acceleration was slightly diminished, but it never felt underpowered to me.
 The driver display switches to a page that shows how much range the vehicle is getting back from the regenerative braking.
 It was a nice way to encourage a more efficient driving style."

-Are the front seats comfortable for long drives?
+Were the front seats comfortable for long drives?